KPSS2017/Technological-Innovation-Resource-Allocation-and-Growth-Extended-Data/README.md

 	- stock return volatility is now computed over the last 52 weeks (as opposed to the previous calendar year in the QJE paper)

 4. The number of forward citations is updated to 2019.

-5. The version released on August 9, 2020 is the latest data that updates and adds data for the second half of 2019.

 ## Contact: